 Tbilisi is the capital and largest city of Georgia.
-It has an area of 720 km2 and is the most populous city in the country, with an estimated 1.118 million residents.
-The city presently houses 30 percent of Georgia's population, produces almost half of Georgia's GDP2 and, furthermore, contributes to 60-75 percent of the country's key statistics in entrepreneurial and construction activities.3
+It has an area of 720 km2 and is the most populous city in the country, with an estimated 1.118 million residents.1 The city presently houses 30 percent of Georgia's population, produces almost half of Georgia's GDP2 and, furthermore, contributes to 60-75 percent of the country's key statistics in entrepreneurial and construction activities.3

 Tbilisi has a special status as the capital and is also one of five cities with independent self-governing units.4 Local self-government in Tbilisi is exercised through a representative body of Tbilisi - the Tbilisi City Council (Sakrebulo) - and a system of executive bodies at Tbilisi City Hall.
 The structure and rules of operation of Tbilisi City Hall are determined by the statute of Tbilisi City Council.
-The number of Tbilisi City Council members and the procedure for elections of the members are determined by the Election Code of Georgia.
+The number of Tbilisi City Council members and the procedure for election of the members are determined by the Election Code of Georgia.
 Tbilisi City Hall (Tbilisi Mayor, the Government of Tbilisi, structural units of Tbilisi City Hall and Administrative units (Gamgeobas) of Tbilisi Districts) constitutes the system of the executive bodies of Tbilisi and ensures the exercise of executive and administrative functions of Tbilisi.
-The highest executive body- the Tbilisi Mayor - is the head of the Government of Tbilisi.
-The Mayor is elected in direct elections, for a four-year term.
-Internally, the territory of Tbilisi is divided into 10 administrative units.
+The highest executive body- the Tbilisi Mayor - is the head of the Government of Tbilisi is divided into 10 administrative units.
 An administrative unit of Tbilisi is a district (Gamgeoba) and is not a self-governing unit.
 The head of a district is Gamgebeli, appointed by the Mayor of Tbilisi with the consent of Tbilisi City Council.

 Tbilisi City Hall provides a number of services to residents, including pre-school (kindergarten) education, architecture and construction in the city, including issuance of permits and legalization, city transportation and parking.
-The following agencies are under City Hall: Tbilisi Transport Company, 100 percent share of which is under the ownership of City Hall and ensures provision of transport services for the city;5 Property Management Agency, which entails procedures for property management in Tbilisi6; and Social Programs, which incorporates different social programs available to residents.7 expense of various tax shares and transfers, and introduces local taxes to fill the municipal budget along with a share of income taxes8 paid by persons registered and employed in the city.
+The following agencies are under City Hall: Tbilisi Transport Company, 100 percent share of which is under the ownership of City Hall and ensures provision of transport services for the city;5 Property Management Agency, which entails procedures for property management in Tbilisi6; and Social Programs, which incorporates different social programs available to residents.7

+According to the Local Self-Government Code, approved in 2014, the municipal budget is independent from the budgets of other municipalities, as well as from state budgets.
+The independence of the municipal budget is ensured by its own receipts and the power to independently exercise its own powers.
+The Local Self-Government Code increases financial resources of municipal authorities at the expense of various tax shares and transfers, and introduces local taxes to fill the municipal budget along with a share of income taxes8 paid by persons registered and employed in the city.
 In addition, along with special and targeted transfers, the municipality's budget receives capital investments from the national budget, which includes funds allocated for building or repairing bridges, roads, cultural objects, hospitals, schools and other buildings/facilities.
 The municipal budget is proposed by the Government of Tbilisi and approved by Tbilisi City Council (Sakrebulo), through a series of planning instruments.
 Public hearings with local citizens are legally a constitutive part of this process, but usually there is a lack of citizen participation.
 The total budget for Tbilisi municipality for 2017 was US\$3,188,454.1 million, and US\$335,504.5 million is planned for the 2018 budget.9 According to the budget of Tbilisi for 2017, the largest part is for social benefits, other benefits and use of goods and services (US\$60,226.24; 49,616.41 and 47,170.24 million respectively).10